PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: PETARSeg-11K dataset construction

-We build on the work developed by Huemann \etal \cite{contextual}.
-Starting from nearly one million sentences in a dataset of clinical PET reports, we use this multi-stage pipeline to identify sentences mentioning both a slice number and an SUV\textsubscript{max} value—key indicators that radiologists use when describing lesions.
-Our approach combines rule-based pattern matching, RadGraph (for anatomical term extraction), and large language model (LLM) ensembles (Mistral-7B-Instruct, Mixtral-8×7B-Instruct, and Dolphin-Instruct).
-These models filter out irrelevant sentences, disambiguate references to prior studies, and accurately extract the SUV\textsubscript{max} and corresponding slice number.
-To generate lesion masks, we employ an iterative thresholding algorithm on the PET volume.
-The process begins by applying a dynamic threshold based on the reported SUV\textsubscript{max}, producing an initial set of candidate regions.
-Connected components are then identified, and the component whose SUV\textsubscript{max} matches the reported SUV\textsubscript{max} (within ±0.1) and intersects the reported axial slice is selected.
-This region is refined through adaptive thresholding, progressively removing background uptake while preserving the lesion core until the contour stabilizes.
+We collected a set of 33,000 PET/CT scans from patient hospital records.
+Then, we leveraged the pipeline developed by Huemann \etal \cite{contextual} to create grounded segmentations for metabolic lesions.
+The method uses an ensemble of language models to filter out irrelevant sentences, disambiguate references to prior studies, and accurately extract the SUV\textsubscript{max} value and corresponding slice number.
+Specifically, we used an ensemble of Mistral-7B-Instruct and Mixtral-8×7B-Instruct.
+Lesion masks were generated using an iterative thresholding algorithm \cite{iterative} applied to the PET volume.
+The algorithm first applies a threshold based on the reported SUV\textsubscript{max}, producing an initial set of candidate regions.
+Connected components are identified, and the component whose SUV\textsubscript{max} matches the reported SUV\textsubscript{max} (within $\pm0.1$) and intersects the reported axial slice is selected.
+From the matching SUVmax and slice, we start at the max pixel and iteratively grow the contour until it stabilizes.
 The resulting dataset contains 11,356 lesion descriptions across 5,126 unique exams, covering multiple radiotracers including $^{18}$F-fluorodeoxyglucose (FDG), $^{68}$Ga-(DOTA-(Tyr$^3$)-octreotate) (DOTATATE), $^{18}$F-fluciclovine, and $^{18}$F-DCFPyL.
-All PET, CT, and segmentation volumes were resampled to 3 mm isotropic resolution, and standardized to a fixed dimension of 192 × 192 × 352 voxels.

-To enhance textual consistency, we further processed each lesion description using an LLM (Qwen3-30B-A3B) that formats free-text sentences into a structured schema: {region, organ, anatomic subsite, report}.
-This representation makes spatial and anatomical references explicit, simplifying downstream grounding between the text and the 3D image, and simplifying performance evaluation.
-An example is shown in \cref{fig:data}.
+The data was resampled to \SI{3}{mm} resolution with dimensions $192\times 192 \times 352$.
+Physician evaluations of a sample of this dataset recorded a 98\% accuracy in contour locations \cite{contextual}.

+Using a strong LLM, Qwen3-30B-A3B \cite{qwen3}, each description is then formatted into a structured schema.
+An illustration of a complete sample is provided in \Cref{fig:data}.
+This representation explicitly grounds spatial and anatomical references.